eljefe303030/Melius/README.md

 3. [Legendary Module Recycler](https://www.nexusmods.com/starfield/mods/6074) great mod that give you the ability to remove modules from legendary weapons and spacesuits etc. This can make you overpowered if not used responsibly.
 4. [Royal Recycler Patch](https://www.nexusmods.com/starfield/mods/10581?tab=files) not essential but recommend if you use Legendary Module Recycler, as this keeps the text changes from Royal Galaxy.
 5. [DualSense - PS5 Icons](https://www.nexusmods.com/starfield/mods/215) use this if you use a PS5 controller
-6. [Vanilla Flashlight Improved (VFI)](https://www.nexusmods.com/starfield/mods/701) alternative and brighter flashlist.
+6. [Vanilla Flashlight Improved (VFI)](https://www.nexusmods.com/starfield/mods/701) alternative and brighter flashlight.
 If you use this, make sure you disable the default flashlight 'Luxor's realistic Flashlight HD'.

 ### Modifications to the modlist
 Any modifications you make to the modlist, other than the optional mods listed above, are unsupported.
-I would be interested to hear if you have any recommendations for mods, let me know in my Dicord server.
+I would be interested to hear if you have any recommendations for mods, let me know in my Discord server.

-## Gamplay Guide
+## Gameplay Guide

 * Auto saves are disabled by default but can be enabled in the settings menu of the game.
-* [Baka Quick Full Saves](https://www.nexusmods.com/starfield/mods/1750) changes quick saves to full saves, whcih means you will have more saves and will need to peridoically delete saves as and when needed.
+* [Baka Quick Full Saves](https://www.nexusmods.com/starfield/mods/1750) changes quick saves to full saves, which means you will have more saves and will need to periodically delete saves as and when needed.
 * Multiple mods change UI elements to 60 fps.
 * [Fast Travel To Unknown](https://www.nexusmods.com/starfield/mods/6663) means you can fast travel to unknown POIs when using the hand scanner.
 * [Auto Unlock SFSE](https://www.nexusmods.com/starfield/mods/5571) Auto unlock doors, containers and terminals (including inaccessible) if you have the required perks.